carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 Before we get into working with Markdown we must first create a repository to work in.
-This repository is similar to a folder on your computer, the main differences being that the folder lives on the web in GitHub/GitLab (though you can also keep a copy on your computer if needed) and that folder is using a version control software called [`git`][git] to track changes to the files.
+This repo (short for repository) is similar to a folder on your computer, the main differences being that the folder lives on the web in GitHub/GitLab (though you can also keep a copy on your computer if needed) and that folder is using a version control software called [`git`][git] to track changes to the files.